Consumer insights tracker

 - Food insecurity (including food affordability)

 - Food availability

 - Confidence in the food supply chain and the Food Standards Agency (FSA) as a regulator

-Monthly bulletins dating back to April 2022 can be found below.
+Monthly bulletins dating back to April 2022 can be found in the next section.
 These bulletins summarise the key findings from that month’s data.
 Periodically, more detailed commentary and timeseries analysis is published.
-The latest report entitled ‘Consumer insights tracker report: key findings from December 2021 to March 2022’ comments on data up to March 2022.
+The latest report comments on data up to March 2023.
 Monthly data tables are available to download via the FSA’s data catalogue.